 The inclusion of agency workers in auto enrolment is significant for ensuring that all eligible employees, regardless of their employment status, have access to a workplace pension scheme.
 Agency workers, like permanent employees, are entitled to build up retirement savings, and it is the responsibility of both the agency and the employer to ensure that this happens once the 12-week threshold is crossed.

-Employers need to be mindful of the additional costs and administrative burdens associated with auto enrolment for agency workers.
-The employer must track the earnings of these workers carefully to determine whether they meet the qualifying earnings threshold for auto enrolment, which was set at £10,000 for the tax year starting April 2023.
+Employers must be mindful of the additional costs and administrative burdens associated with auto enrolment for agency workers.
+They need to track the earnings of these workers carefully to determine if they meet the qualifying earnings threshold for auto enrolment.
+For the tax year starting in April 2023, this threshold was set at £10,000.
 Additionally, if an agency worker opts to leave the scheme, employers must ensure that the appropriate procedures are followed to remove them from the scheme while keeping accurate records of contributions and deductions.

-As businesses prepare for further changes in April 2026, when the state pension age may increase, understanding how to manage the auto enrolment process for all workers, including agency staff, will be more critical than ever.
-The long-term financial wellbeing of your workforce—and the legal compliance of your business—depends on it.
+As businesses prepare for changes in April 2026, when the state pension age may increase, managing the auto enrolment process will become even more critical.
+Employers must ensure compliance for all workers, including agency staff.
+The long-term financial wellbeing of your workforce and your business’s legal compliance depend on it.

 How does this affect filling P11D forms and taxable benefits?

 Agency workers, like permanent employees, may be entitled to certain taxable benefits that need to be reported to HMRC.
-After the 12-week qualifying period, agency workers must be offered the same benefits in kind as their directly employed counterparts.
-This could include the use of a company car, private health insurance, or other workplace perks.
+After the 12-week qualifying period, agency workers must receive the same benefits in kind as their directly employed counterparts.
+These may include the use of a company car, private health insurance or other workplace perks.

-When offering such benefits, employers need to be prepared to complete and submit the relevant paperwork, including filling P11D forms for each worker.
-P11D forms are used to declare any benefits in kind or expenses that workers have received during the tax year.
-For agency workers, this might include taxable benefits such as company cars, mileage allowances, or credit card expenses.
+When offering such benefits, employers must be prepared to complete and submit the relevant paperwork.
+This includes filling out P11D forms for each worker.
+P11D forms declare any benefits in kind or expenses that workers have received during the tax year.
+For agency workers, this might include taxable benefits like company cars, mileage allowances or credit card expenses.

 If you are unfamiliar with the process of filling P11D forms, or if you need help understanding how benefits in kind should be reported, Horsfield & Smith can provide expert guidance.
 Ensuring that all taxable benefits are properly declared is crucial for avoiding penalties and staying compliant with HMRC regulations.